 When spring and summer are in full swing, this sweet broccoli apple salad with pasta makes the perfect side dish for all your BBQ’s, potlucks.
 This healthy but still creamy side dish is fresh and deliciously full of sweet honey crisp apple, carrots, broccoli and raisins all mixed with pasta.
-The whole side dish is served with a creamy yogurt dressing.
-This recipe is always a hit with a crowd!
-Plus it’s vegetarian without trying, and can be made gluten free or dairy free pretty easily.

 Sweet Broccoli Apple Salad With Pasta Recipe

 Summer bbq’s are calling my name.
 Can you hear the grill now?

 It means it’s time to feed a crowd.
 One of my favorite ways to prep ahead a little is to make a healthy summer salad that I can throw in the refrigerator a few hours before company comes a knocking.

 I like a good creamy dish as much as the next person, but to be honest I’m not a big fan of mayo.
 So instead I always swap in yogurt, and nobody ever knows the difference!
 You can use mayo if you are a fan, or see further below how to swap if you have company that is gluten free, dairy free or vegan.